-\item \textbf{MIMIC-III} \cite{mimic} ('Medical Information Mart for Intensive Care'), which contains Intensive Care Unit (ICU) discharge summaries.
-This dataset has the benefit of being annotated with labels following the ICD-9 (The International Classification of Diseases, Ninth Revision) hierarchy.

-\item \textbf{ECtHR-LJP} \cite{ion3} containing approximately 11,000 cases from the European Court of Human Rights, where each case is mapped to the paragraphs of ECHR which were allegedly violated.

-\item \textbf{ECtHR-ARG} \cite{habernal} which similarly to \cite{ion3} contains cases from the European Court of Human Rights, but which also provides a list of \textit{argumentative paragraphs} from the analysis of the case.
-Note that this dataset only contains about 300 cases.

-\item \textbf{ContractNLI} \cite{koreeda} a dataset for document-level Natural Language Inference (NLI) for contracts, where each data point is annotated with multiple labels indicating whether the content agrees with, contradicts or doesn't mention any of many hypotheses.
+\item \textbf{ContractNLI} \cite{koreeda}, a classification dataset for document-level Natural Language Inference (NLI).
+Each data point is a contract text and a set of hypotheses, with the three classes indicating whether each hypothesis agrees with, contradicts or is not mentioned by the contract.

-\item \textbf{20 Newsgroup} \cite{20groups} a dataset containing approximately 20,000 newsgroup documents partitioned evenly 20 different newsgroups.
-This dataset provides a great amount and variety of data, but its articles tend to be significantly shorter than dedicated long-document datasets.
+\item \textbf{20 Newsgroup} \cite{20groups}, a dataset containing approximately 20,000 Usenet newsgroup documents partitioned evenly across 20 different newsgroups.
+This dataset provides a great amount and variety of data, but its articles tend to be significantly shorter than dedicated long document datasets.

-\item \textbf{Hyperpartisan News Detection} \cite{hyperpartisan} which contains documents for political standpoint classification.
-This dataset contains both long and short articles, and thus a split must be performed based on the data's length for long-document NLP tasks. \end{itemize}
+\item \textbf{Hyperpartisan News Detection} \cite{hyperpartisan}, which contains documents for political standpoint classification.
+This dataset contains both long and short articles, therefore a split must be performed based on the text's length for long document analysis. \end{itemize}